processone/docs.ejabberd.im/content/admin/upgrade/from_16.08_to_17.03.md

 ## MySQL database upgrade

-If you're running MySQL, this change in not mandatory but highly recommanded
+If you're running MySQL, this change in not mandatory but highly recommended

 ```bash
 mysql -h host -u user database -p << EOF